prashgedam/quizhunt/README.md

 1. Quizzes on programming languages and operating systems
 2. Multiple choice questions with randomized options
 3. Score tracking and feedback for users
-4. Responsive design using Bootstrap
+4. Responsive design using Bootstrap.
 5. Simple and intuitive user interface..
 # Technologies Used
 1. HTML